Sexist, vulgar posts on women's marches rebound on officials

 Still, the number of incidents following the women's marches, which packed public squares in blue states and some red as well, has put a few elected officials and supervisors in an awkward spot.
 And it's not clear where to draw the line.

-In Indiana, Republican House Speaker Brian Bosma says he's conducting social media tutorials after posts from at least two state lawmakers.
+In Indiana, Republican House Speaker Brian Bosma said he's conducting social media tutorials after at least two state lawmakers made insulting posts.

 A weekend Facebook post by Indiana state Rep. Jim Lucas, a Republican, showed a photo of a woman sprayed in the face with pepper spray with a caption that read: "PARTICIPATION TROPHIES.
 NOW IN LIQUID FORM."